Back to all issues

 Evidence-Based Facts

-About 60% of Americans believe abortion should be legal in all or most cases
+About 6 in 10 Americans consistently believe abortion should be legal in all or most cases—a share that has been stable in polling since the Dobbs decision

 91% of abortions occur in the first 13 weeks of pregnancy